Tapping the Well of Collective Imagination

 Through the participation of young and old, new and established community members, it became clear that the wells of community, nature and culture also run deep in this town and offer a vast source of personal, social, environmental and economic wellbeing.
 These ambitions have been visualized to show the thriving sustainable future that is possible.

-Reestablish the Spa as a social magnet
+Re-establish the spa as a social magnet

 The once thriving Victorian Spa built on the flow of rich sulphur, magnesia and iron wells is the origin of the town and wellbeing industry.
 The community’s greatest ambition is that the Spa is regenerated to once again become a resource for locals and visitors alike and a gateway to a newly accessible commonage.